 On March 3, 1953, during Anna Genovese’s divorce trial for separate maintenance, Andrew Richard, one of Vito’s partners in the Atlantic Highlands Wharf Co., testified about Anna’s allegations regarding Vito’s activities on the waterfront.
-Richard denied there was any intention to pursue gambling operations, and that the Company had sold the pier, which was now in use by the Monmouth Park Jockey Club.
-The SS Sandy Hook, according to Richard, was part of the deal, and had been purchased from the U.S. Government for $10,000 and later sold to a Baltimore man for $60,000.
-The company also collected $63,000 from an insurance claim arising out of a fire at the pier.
+Richard denied there was any intention to pursue gambling operations and said that the Company had sold the pier, which was now in use by the Monmouth Park Jockey Club.
+The SS Sandy Hook, according to Richard, was part of the deal, and had been purchased from the U.S. government for $10,000 and later sold to a Baltimore man for $60,000.
+The company also collected $63,000 from an insurance claim in connection with a fire at the pier.

-On March 17, 1953, the commander of the Navy ammunition depot at Naval Station Earle formally barred Thomas Calandriello of Shrewsbury, a “loading gang boss,” from the installation, as a “poor security risk.”
+On March 17, 1953, the commander of the Navy ammunition depot at Naval Station Earle formally barred Thomas Calandriello, a “loading gang boss,” from the installation, as a “poor security risk.”
 Capt.
 Paul C. Wirtz denied the ouster was connected to Vito Genovese, saying that the decision was based on an investigation that had been underway for some time, and which proceedings were not disclosed.

-On May 18, 1955, Anna Genovese testified under oath at a hearing before the New York-New Jersey Waterfront commission in New York City about “alleged kickback schemes” at the Earle naval ammunition depot pier in Leonardo.
-Anna says she heard Vito and Thomas Calandriello talking about “bookmaking and shylocking,” or loan-sharking, as well as placing people in jobs who gave kickbacks to the mobsters. .
+On May 18, 1955, Anna Genovese testified under oath at a hearing before the Waterfront Commission of New York Harbor in New York City about “alleged kickback schemes” at the Naval Ammunition Depot Earle in Leonardo.
+Anna said she heard Vito and Thomas Calandriello talking about “bookmaking and shylocking,” or loan-sharking, as well as placing people in jobs who gave kickbacks to the mobsters.
 No new charges were filed.